The Guild offers a broad range of free arts education programming throughout the year to ensure that everyone has access to the arts. These include:

 Our Open Art program offers free drop in art making sessions for youth and their families several times per year in our Art Studio.
 Open Art features an engaging slate of hands-on art making activities that change each month, including drawing, painting, collage, printmaking, sculpture, clay and multi-media work.

-Virtual Art Making – Art@Home: Education Assistant and Outreach Coordinator Jennie Eubank has been creating instructional videos to follow along and make your own at-home art projects.
+Virtual Art Making – Art@Home: Education and Outreach Coordinator Jennie Eubank has been creating instructional videos to follow along and make your own at-home art projects.
 Check out the playlist of art making videos on YouTube, with new videos being added on a regular basis!

 Free Art Packs – for All Ages